 BVSc CertVC MRCVS

 Jo graduated from Bristol Vet School in 2000.
 After completing a cardiology internship and obtaining the RCVS Certificate in Veterinary Cardiology in 2008, She joined the referral team at Southern Counties Veterinary Specialists, Hampshire.
-In 2010 Jo relocated to the south-west and joined RCVS Recognised Specialist Dr Mark Patteson, initially at Vale Referrals in Dursley and then forming 'HeartVets', an independent cardiology consultancy offering cardiology clinics throughout the south-west UK and south Wales.
+In 2010 Jo relocated to the South-West and joined RCVS Recognised Specialist Dr Mark Patteson, initially at Vale Referrals in Dursley and then forming 'HeartVets', an independent cardiology consultancy offering cardiology clinics throughout South-West England and South Wales.
 Jo still runs the HeartVets online ECG/radiograph reporting and Holter monitoring service.
 She is currently nearing the end of her alternate track residency working towards the RCVS Diploma in Veterinary Cardiology.
 She has a particular interest in cardiac arrhythmias, and is undertaking research into preclinical dilated cardiomyopathy in Dobermans.